 Because Georgia is so close to five other southern states, a considerable amount of narcotics are transported via the state’s multiple interstate highways.
-Hartsfield-Jackson International Airport, the world’s busiest international airport and a common end destination for drug trafficking operations, is also located in the state.
-The need for residential drug rehab Georgia has never been higher.
+Hartsfield-Jackson International Airport, the world’s busiest international airport and a common end destination for drug trafficking operations is also located in the state.
+The need for residential drug rehab in Georgia has never been higher.

 Despite a recent increase in unintentional overdoses, a growing number of Georgians are seeking treatment.
 Individuals seeking treatment for any sort of addiction can do so at rehab centers around Georgia and the United States.
 Deciding to seek treatment can be difficult, but our treatment providers are here to help you every step of the way.[/vc_column_text]

 Law enforcement officials in Georgia are particularly concerned about the state’s drug problems.
 Over 40,000 people are arrested in Georgia each year on drug-related offenses such as possession, sale, trafficking, and production.

 In Georgia, violators of the state’s harsh drug possession laws face years in prison and exorbitant fines.
 Furthermore, all drug possession offenses result in a six-month driver’s license suspension.
 Aside from the legal consequences, being caught with drugs carries a reputation that can persist for years.